Zaid-Ajaj/the-elmish-book/chapters/dev-flow/introducing-femto.md

 ```
 Just like that, Femto used nuget to install `Feliz.Recharts`, its nuget dependency (Feliz) and all the required npm dependencies automatically.

-Femto is not a new package manager, though it has advanced package resolution mechanism, it only instructs `dotnet` and `npm` to download and install the actual packages.
-You can also install the nuget package manually and let Femto do only the npm package resolution:
+Femto is not a new package manager.
+It only helps and instructs `dotnet` and `npm` to download and install the actual packages.
+You can also install the nuget package manually and let Femto do only the npm package resolution step:
 ```bash
 cd ./src
 dotnet add package Feliz.Recharts